astropy/astropy-APEs/APE24.rst

    These new guidelines need to be compatible with `pre-APE 24 Affiliated Package review guidelines`_ and `pre-APE 24 Affiliated Package review process, with templates`_.
-   At the same time, we should link to more modern practices over at pyOpenSci and `Scientific Python`_, in addition to the "old ways" in Astropy and OpenAstronomy.
+   At the same time, we should link to the actively developed `community-driven packaging guide`_ over at pyOpenSci and `Scientific Python`_,
+    in addition to the `OpenAstronomy packaging guide`_ already implemented in Astropy.
 3. Come up with a plan to transition already accepted packages over to the pyOpenSci review process.
 This could be a process that happens over time in that new packages just go through the new review process and get the value